 There are no beaches there, but you will always find something to do.
 Catch a soccer game, attend a musical/play, go to one of their vibrant clubs, eat at one of their famous restaurants, immerse yourself at one of their incredible museums or simply go take a walk.
 No wonder it is the most visited destination in the country.

 This is a district in the Yucatan Peninsula very close to Cancun’s airport, about 50 km away.
 You will find lots of all-inclusive resorts as well as smaller boutique hotels.
 The Riviera Maya is also a favorite honeymoon destination.
 If you’re planning on getting married, you could even propose to your fiancée there.
-It’s a really romantic place, but if neither applies to you, don’t fret yourself.
+It’s a very romantic place, but if neither applies to you, don’t fret yourself.
 You can still have fun.
 Due to its proximity to the sea, there are lots of water-related activities to do there.
 And since it’s located in the Yucatan Peninsula, you have access to several archaeological sites in the area.

 One of the most visited beaches par excellence.
 It attracts thousands of visitors from all over the world.
-Aside from its white sand beaches, Cancun boasts of a superb nightlife.
+Aside from its white-sand beaches, Cancun boasts of a superb nightlife.
 You can party all night long and hop from club to club.
 If you go during spring break, you will most likely find American college students enjoying themselves.

-This city is located on the northwestern part of Mexico.
+This city is located in the northwestern part of Mexico.
 Who would have thought the desert and the sea could be so close one from another?
 Well, that’s the case here.
 Also, if you visit during the first months of the year, you could see the whales that come from up north to have their babies in warmer waters.
 Compared to the water temperature in other Mexican beaches, they say the water here is cooler.
 Despite this, most people agree these are some of the most beautiful beaches in the country.

-Mexico’s second largest city.
+Mexico’s second-largest city.
 Home of the mariachi and tequila.
 This is one of the most traditional Mexican places if you ask me.
 If you want to experience Mexican culture at its finest, you won’t want to miss out.

 This is another popular destination for both domestic and international tourists, especially Americans.
 As a matter-of-fact, it has become a popular destination for American retirees.
 Its proximity to Guadalajara makes it an attractive spot for residents from that city for weekend getaways.

 Another beach destination.
 It’s not as popular as it used to be during the 80s and 90s, but it remains in the top ten list nonetheless.
 You may have come across reports of violence and crime there, but keep in mind that most incidents are related to conflicts between drug cartel members.
 In other words, the general public is not the target of such attacks.
 It is relatively safe for tourists to be in the franja turistica (tourist strip) along the beach.
-Just take precaution like you would in any other city.
+Just take precautions like you would in any other city.

 Not to be confused with Puerto Vallarta.
 This is another beach destination about 15 minutes from Puerto Vallarta’s airport.
 It boasts of beautiful beaches, golf courses and an extensive amount of wildlife.
-Sayulita, a famous surfing spot, is really close to it.
+Sayulita, a famous surfing spot, is close to it.

 Finally, we have one more beach.
 “How many does Mexico have?”, you may be asking yourself at this point.
 The answer is lots, lots, lots!.
 We have beaches on both sides of the country and each one of them is unique.